Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 Neural Networks Return

-Researchers revisited the idea of Artificial Neural Networks, inspired by the human brain.
+Researchers looked again at Artificial Neural Networks, which were inspired by the brain.

-A neural network consists of interconnected nodes (neurons) that process information.
+A neural network is made up of nodes or neurons that are connected and work together to process information.

 Notable Milestone